 Final Thoughts | Travel Smart to Avoid China Travel Mistakes

 There are plenty of other mistakes you can make while traveling.
-I made them and you’re probably going to make them.
+I made them and you’re probably going to make them at some point too if you travel long enough.
 It’s no big deal.

-However, it’s best to avoid the mistakes you can prepare for so you have the capacity to face the ones you don’t expect!
+However, it’s best to avoid the China travel mistakes you can prepare for so you have the capacity to face the ones you don’t expect!

 Take a close look at each of the common China travel mistakes listed here to prepare yourself.
 Also, I recommend you check out a lot of the free downloadable China travel resources available on this website.